Paul began learning Chinese at DLI in 1967. He spent an immersion in Taiwan 1984-1985 improving Mandarin listening, speaking, and reading.

 Proficiency in Foreign Languages

-Since being retired and living in Thailand, my proficiencies in Mandarin, Taiwanese, and Thai have all decreased.
-This is especially true for Mandarin and Taiwanese because I seldom use these languages today daily.
+Since being retired and living in Thailand, my Mandarin, Taiwanese, and Thai proficiencies have all decreased.
+This is especially true for Mandarin and Taiwanese because I seldom use these languages today.
 Even my Thai proficiency has gone south because I can use English to satisfy most of my needs.